How to export macros in Zendesk for better workflow management

 Ways to export Zendesk macros

-It’s good to know upfront that Zendesk doesn’t have a simple, one-click button right in the main Admin area to export all your macros at once.
-This surprises a lot of people!
+It's good to know upfront that Zendesk is designed to be a highly customizable platform, offering deep API access and a robust marketplace to handle data exports.
 The main ways to get this data out involve either using their technical access point (the API) or using apps that other developers have built, which use that API access for you.

 We can illustrate these two main paths with a simple diagram.